Mobility shapes heat exposure inequalities in cities: Discussion

 These results are consistent with the underlying spatial structure of cities.
-Across most cities, income and heat deciles are negatively associated ($\rho_{inc,heat}<0$; see SI Table~\ref{tab:structural_income_heat}), and both variables exhibit positive spatial autocorrelation (high Moran’s $I$; see SI~\ref{tab:structural_income_heat}), indicating clustered thermal and socioeconomic landscapes.
+Across most cities, income and heat deciles are negatively associated ($\rho_{inc,heat}<0$; see SI Table~\ref{tab:structural_income_heat}), and both variables exhibit positive spatial autocorrelation (high Moran’s $I$; see SI Table~\ref{tab:structural_income_heat}), indicating clustered thermal and socioeconomic landscapes.
 In this context, groups originate from systematically different parts of the urban heat field, and mobility flows operate on top of this pre-existing spatial organization of daily activities.
-Consistently, the clearest reversals of income-related exposure inequality ($\Delta E^{inc}<0$) are observed in cities (e.g., Murcia, Zaragoza, and Oviedo) where the association between income and heat deciles is also reversed ($\rho_{inc,heat}>0$; see SI Table~\ref{tab:structural_income_heat}).
-Although the cross-city association between $\Delta E^{inc}$ and $\rho_{inc,heat}$ is modest (SI Fig.~\ref{fig:SI_deltaE_vs_rho_inc_heat}), its direction is consistent with this structural mechanism.
-Together, these results suggest that mobility-driven exposure inequality is partly shaped by the spatial coupling between socioeconomic status and the urban heat field.
-In this setting, a mean-field mobility mechanism at the population level -- driven by population distributions and group-specific origin patterns -- may be sufficient to recover aggregate exposure inequalities without requiring additional assumptions on group-specific travel behavior.
+Consistently, the clearest reversals of income-related exposure inequality (i.e., higher exposure among high-income group $\Delta E^{inc}<0$) are observed in cities (e.g., Murcia, Zaragoza, and Oviedo) where the association between income and heat deciles is also reversed ($\rho_{inc,heat}>0$; see SI Table~\ref{tab:structural_income_heat}).
+Together, these results suggest that a substantial component of inequality in mobility-based exposure emerges from the interaction between residential segregation patterns, urban heat gradients, and group-agnostic mobility rules.